-This delicious cranberry quick bread combines tart cranberries with lovely lemon.
+This delicious cranberry lemon bread combines tart cranberries with lovely lemon.
 Lightly sweet and moist loaf, with a tangy lemon glaze.

 Cranberries – It’s hard to beat fresh cranberries in this loaf, so if it is fresh cranberry season, those would always be my first choice.

 Cranberries freeze beautifully though, so if you only have frozen cranberries, they would be a great 2nd choice.
 Simply use from frozen.

 Finally, if you only have dried cranberries, you can use them, though the resulting loaf will be sweeter, with the sweetened dried cranberries.